npm/npm/doc/developers.md

 and then follow the prompts.

 This is documented better in npm-adduser(1).
-So do this to get the
-details:

-    npm help adduser

 ## Publish your package